MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

     >[!NOTE]
     > Alternately, you can select **Save** to save the scene.

-After you have built a scene using the Scene Design Studio, you can assemble a scene package.
+After you have built a scene using the Scene studio, you can assemble a scene package.

 ## Assemble a scene package